 Internet Access in Granada, Minnesota

-Granada has a total of 8 Internet service providers (ISPs) marketing residential service, and a total of 11 including business and mobile providers such as BEVCOMM and Midco.
+Granada has a total of 8 Internet service providers (ISPs) marketing residential service, and a total of 11 including business and mobile providers such as LTD Broadband and BEVCOMM.
 (Some might be "double entries" as many providers list residential service and smb service under separate branches.)

 In terms of network technology offered around the Granada area, the most frequently available physical wire Internet technology varieties are DSL and Satellite, with 66.25% and practically one hundred percent respectively.
 DSL is delivered by telephone wires, and comes from service providers like BEVCOMM that own phone lines.
 DSL is outperformed by all other major wired broadband services.

 Since most houses are only wired for one phone company and one cable company, the majority of Granada households have 2 wired Internet options available to them (2.92 per census block).
 59.46 percent of the Granada area — 500 people in total — are limited to one or fewer options for their Internet service provider.
 Regardless of other technologies available, such as LTE, cable and DSL Internet services usually offer the best price for home use.

 The coverage data on BroadbandNow comes via FCC provider-reported data.
 Providers in Granada are required to report deployment and subscriber data biannually.
 Using direct agreements with providers, BroadbandNow is able to cross-validate public data against privatized data submitted by providers directly.
 This allows us to produce more accurate maps and availability data than government publications.
 Since 2014, BroadbandNow has processed 1,741 data rows about broadband networks in Granada, and 2,080,410 on Minnesota as a whole.
 Our speed averages are calculated based on real-world speed tests originating in Granada.
 As for plan price and fees data we currently pull data manually.
 Our research staff has processed 181 Internet packages in Granada to date, and 41 of those are active.